E-commerce

 Automate part of the workflow with Qstomy

-An AI chatbot like Qstomy can support the first half of the loop: ask short questions, direct users to the right pages, and qualify intentions at scale.
+An AI chatbot like Qstomy can support the first half of the loop: asking short questions, directing users to the right pages, and qualifying intentions at scale.
 Automation does not replace product decisions or measurement: it reduces the marginal cost of collection and initial categorization.
 Discover the AI chatbot integration on Shopify.

 Summary

 An effective feedback loop connects structured collection, honest analysis, prioritized actions, and measurement over a comparable time window.
-Keep an iteration log: date, hypothesis, decision, outcome.
-Iterative design documented by the Nielsen Norman Group reminds us that sustainable improvement proceeds through successive versions guided by observation, not through a single “big leap.”
-On the e-commerce side, combine customer voice and behavioral data, then maintain a review cadence that prevents inactive feedback from piling up.
+Keep an iteration log: date, hypothesis, decision, result.
+The iterative design documented by the Nielsen Norman Group reminds us that lasting improvement comes through successive versions guided by observation, not a single « big leap ».
+In e-commerce, combine customer voice and behavioral data, then maintain a review cadence that avoids piling up inactive feedback.

 FAQ